 Where you choose to provide a book/publication or DVD made by you to one of your patients for whom you do have a duty of care, your duty extends to ensuring that the contents of the book/publication or DVD are suitable for your patient’s needs, and the patient should be explicitly advised as to whether any parts of the book/publication or DVD are not suitable to their condition.
 In this circumstance the provision of a book/publication or DVD to the patient which resulted in the patient suffering harm could give rise to a claim of negligence against you.

-Graybrook Hallam have produced this guide to help you identify the cover for businesses provided through the CSP PLI scheme and the circumstances where separate or additional cover may be necessary.
+James Hallam (formerly Graybrook) have produced a guide to help you identify the cover for businesses provided through the CSP PLI scheme and the circumstances where separate or additional cover may be necessary.
 The guide is available on the James Hallam website.

 For specific insurance related enquiries you can contact the CSP insurance brokers: